oduerr/hsk/hsk5_flashcard_spec.md

 Standalone mode
 	•	Visualizer also loads standalone with URL params or a small JSON blob (for testing without the app).
-	•	If no reference provided, show “No reference audio” but keep record and playback working.
+	•	If no reference provided, show "No reference audio" but keep record and playback working.

 Include
 	•	Easy switching between the recording and the reference audio
-	•	Spectrogram and short hints (e.g., “input too quiet”).
+	•	Spectrogram and short hints (e.g., "input too quiet").

 Failure & fallback
 	•	If mic permission denied or any runtime error occurs: show a friendly message and allow closing back to the card.